 Can castor oil really make your hair grow?

 November 9th 2018 / 0 comment

-It’s the all-natural remedy that’s received glowing testimonials across the web for its hair growth potential - but is castor oil really the secret to a fuller lash and hair line?
+Castor oil: it’s the all-natural remedy that’s received glowing testimonials across the web for its hair growth potential - but is it really the secret to a fuller lash and hair line?
 We found out

 There are certain all-natural remedies that have stood the test of time - coconut oil, apple cider vinegar, rosemary...it reads like a shopping list at Whole Foods.
 However, there’s one that a growing number of people swear by for meeting their hair care needs - castor oil, the golden (or dark brown) elixir that, if the glowing testimonials on blogs and Reddit are to be believed, holds the key to a fuller head of hair and a thicker lash line too.

 Castor oil benefits for hair